 - We’ve laughed some more, even when we wanted to cry.
 Sometimes especially when we wanted to cry.

-- You’ve accepted me with my quirks (chewing noises make me crazy) and phobias (noskydiving or deepwater diving for me).
-I’ve accepted you with your quirks (no lights or noise allowed after you’ve gone to bed) and your maddeningly methodical ways (researching something for 10 years before making a decision.
+- He’s accepted me with my quirks (chewing noises make me crazy) and phobias (no skydiving or deepwater diving for me).
+I accepted him with his quirks (no lights or noise allowed after he’s gone to bed) and his maddeningly methodical ways (researching something for 10 years — or maybe it was really just 10 days — before making a decision.
 Yeah, I know it’s saved us a fortune.
 Thanks!)

-- I’ve encouraged you when you take our children to do crazy things without making you feel like a bad father.
+- I’ve encouraged him when he’s taken our children to do crazy things without making him feel like a bad father.
 (It’s increased my prayer life, and that’s good, right?)